 “Strength does not come from physical capacity.
 It comes from indomitable will.” – Mahatma Gandhi

 I met Grandma Tekela just over a year before she passed away.
+Thankfully, we manage to stay in contact before she passed due to her having access to a senior phone.
+As this nice infographic shows, even the elderly can use cell phones.
 This beautiful soul taught me more than I ever thought I could learn from someone who didn’t speak any english.

 She had faced more adversity than anyone I had previously met, yet when our team arrived at her home, we were greeted with dancing & laughter – not what I expected from a 90-something-year-old!
 She has just returned home from “picking”.
 She would walk to the landfill and search for things of value that could be sold.
 Then she would take whatever money she earned to get food for her family.
 They often went days without food.